frank-taylor-pcg/Configuration/Readme.md

 // Writes characters out as their numeric equivalent char

-// Duplicated the entries in the list
+// Serialized properly, deserialization duplicated the entries in the list List<string>
-List<string>

-// Didn't work at all (need details)
-DateOnly
+// Serialized properly, deserialized as the minimum date DateOnly
 ```